knowledgeisporridge/DurmandPriory/README.md

 }];
 ```

-The GW2 Rest service's items endpoint gives all known item IDs, so each item in the collection
+The GW2 Rest service's items endpoint returns all known item IDs, so each item in the collection
 returned by [GW2Item items] contains an ID, but no real data.

 In order to get the details of a specific item simply pass that item back to the API;